jpgmv1998/random_references/randomReferences.md

 # Random (hopefully useful) References
+# Random (hopefully useful) References

- File intended to store references that may be useful for empirical work focused on data science tools (emphasis in R) and academic tips (emphasis in Economics).
+ File intended to store references that may be useful for empirical work focused on data science tools (emphasis in R).
 Files with :star: are personal favorites.

 # Table of Contents